WojMam/youtube-downloader/README.md

 - [ ] Add a progress bar for downloading
 - [ ] Add a progress animation (?) for loading a preview
 - [x] Fix issue with wrong default value for scaling
+- [ ] Add a possibility to download preview image

 ## License